 The supporting cast won’t be much help either.
 Dr. Oja is a kind enough gentleman, but he never explains the backstory like you would expect.
 He mostly gives a lot of “That implant is very important!
 You can’t let them have it!” kind of lines.
 You never spend enough time with the goons to get any performance from them, with the exception of an expert hitwoman named Heels.
 Spikes shoot out of her stilletos like some kind of SPECTRE wannabe, but she’s menacing enough.
 Still, you really only see her long enough to run.

 Leah Lail plays the reporter companion you pick up about a third of the way through the game.
 She shadows you for the rest trying to protect you long enough to get a story out of the deal.
 She’s mostly standard baggage that squeals in the middle of car chases, or acts as a sounding board for Ned’s ideas and concerns.
 She also tries to distract two guards off your family by seducing them from the next room.
-She’s clearly not into it, and must have said to the director “I don’t really want to do that… how about I just take off my suit jacket and wiggle my shoulders a little bit?”
-In the world of Wirehead, a woman scoring a limp 4 appearing out of nowhere and doing a dance invocative of the Truffle Shuffle is apparently enough to eagerly distract two New York tough guys from their guard duty.
+She’s clearly not into it, taking off her suit jacket and wiggling her shoulders a little bit.
+In the world of Wirehead, a woman appearing out of nowhere and doing a dance invocative of the Truffle Shuffle is apparently enough to eagerly distract two New York tough guys from their guard duty.